New from ACTIVE: Check out our latest products here

 The product will coat the garments with a wax-like substance, which will help soften the fabric.

 Not only are they easy to use but they’re fairly affordable too.
 For example, you can get an entire box of name-brand dryer sheets for under $10.
-The only thing is that you do have to remember to take them out of the dryer afterward as they’re one-use items.
+The only thing is that you do have to remember to take them out of the dryer after each cycle as they’re one-use items.

 What are Dryer Sheets Made Out Of?